Being A Good Dad

 Quality Time with Father and Cognitive Development

-A recent study published in the Journal of Marriage and Family found that quality father/child time was positively correlated with higher cognitive development (Cano, T., Perales, F., & Baxter, J. 2019).
+A recent study published in the Journal of Marriage and Family found that quality father/child time was positively correlated with higher cognitive development (Cano et al., 2019).
 Many studies have already established the many benefits of mother/child time.
 Most notable is the research in attachment theory.
 Being a good dad is not a competition or distracts from the value of time a child spends with their mother but in addition to that time.

 We live in an evolving society where a larger percent of mothers contribute to the family income.
 These changes magnify the need for shared parenting responsibilities.

 Even before the dynamics of family responsibility changed, father’s role in child development had significant impacts.
-In George Valliant ‘s famous book Adaptations to Lifewritten about findings derived from a longitudinal study of men’s lives, Valliant discovered a large correlate between the psychologically healthy men of the study and the childhood relationship they had with their fathers.
-He writes, “Environment was important, and the emotional maturity of the fathers was closely correlated with how well their children turned out.”
-Valliant further attributed this positive outcome to the development of trust.
-“None of the men who were close to their fathers when young were paranoid in adult life” (1998).
+In George Vaillant‘s famous book Adaptations to Life, written about findings derived from a longitudinal study of men’s lives, Vaillant discovered a large correlate between the psychologically healthy men of the study and the childhood relationship they had with their fathers.

-Broken childhood father/son relationships frustrated the development of the child, impacting his ability to trust enough to explore, impacting childhood play and carrying forward into limited adult interactions.
+Broken childhood father/son relationships frustrated the development of the child, impacting his ability to trust enough to explore.
+Accordingly, these broken childhood connections, impacted childhood play and carried forward into limited adult interactions.

 The Activities Together Matter

 I have recently been blessed to revisit some of my child-rearing younger years with the arrival of a grandson.
 This experience is much different.
 Since I’m now retired, I spend a few days a week with the little guy.
-I’m experiencing care giving from a new perspective, feeling the mental exhaustion from devoting constant attention to the rambunctious curiosity of a secure two-year old.
+Consequently, I’m experiencing caregiving from a new perspective, feeling the mental exhaustion from devoting constant attention to the rambunctious curiosity of a secure two-year old.

 A child puts a significant strain on time and mental resources, limiting our ability to rejuvenate and recover.
 I get it.
 Being a good dad is not a thing of perfection.
-We’ll never provide the perfect environment, nor is any sage, psychologist or scientist wise enough to establish what exactly the perfect environment is.
-We do the best we can.
+Accordingly, we’ll never provide the perfect environment, nor is any sage, psychologist or scientist wise enough to establish what exactly the perfect environment is.
+However, we can do the best we can.
+Typically, good enough parenting is all the child needs to get them travelling in the right direction.

 Integration and Cognitive Development

 Daniel Siegel, in his wonderful book on mind development, suggests the goal is healthy integration of experience.
-Integration is the key process that influences a trajectory towards resilience or vulnerability (2008.
-Location 7946).
+Integration is the key process that influences a trajectory towards resilience or vulnerability (Siegel, 2020).

 The child’s social environment is the beginning.
-This is where a child learns to processes experience, drawing meaning and learning from the falls and joys of existence.
+Accordingly, this is where a child learns to processes experience, drawing meaning and learning from the falls and joys of existence.
 Healthy parents facilitate this process through purposeful interactions, co-creating with the child a healthy relationship with life.

 Resources: